sql-de-lite is an interface to SQLite 3 for CHICKEN.

 - About this egg

-In most cases, the following will do the right thing:
+In most cases, the default works:

 chicken-install -D sql-de-lite-internal-lib sql-de-lite